 In this part of the course, we observe how we can abstract from certain recurring patterns that arise in larger Haskell developments and thereby discover monads (and applicative functors) as useful interfaces.
 The advantage of having these interfaces explicit in the form of type classes is that we can build substantial libraries just in terms of these interfaces.
 This, in turn, means that once we have identified a particular type as a monad, we get a large amount of functionality for free.

-.
-We later discuss other types as well, and also revisit IO
+called State.
+We later discuss other types as well, and also revisit IO.

 Accompanying materials